Curtis Brown (cornerback)

-Curtis Jamall Brown (born September 24, 1988) is a former American football cornerback.
-He played collegiately at the University of Texas.
-He was selected in the third round of the 2011 NFL Draft by the Pittsburgh Steelers.
+Curtis Jamall Brown (born September 24, 1988) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Texas Longhorns where he helped them reach the 2010 BCS National Championship game.
+He was selected in the third round of the 2011 NFL draft by the Pittsburgh Steelers, played three seasons for them and also spent time with the New York Jets and Saskatchewan Roughriders.

-High School and Collegiate career
+Early life

 Brown played high school football at Gilmer, Texas, along with fellow high school stars Manuel Johnson, Justin Johnson, G. J. Kinne, and David Snow.
 He starred at both CB and WR, winning a state championship in 2004 as a sophomore.
 He was ranked as a 5-star prospect by most major recruiting sites, and chose to attend the University of Texas.

+College career

+Brown played cornerback at the University of Texas from 2007 to 2010.

+He started playing as a freshman and helped the Longhorns to win the Holiday Bowl that year, while playing in all 13 games.
+In his sophomore year, the Longhorns went 12-1, finished ranked #3/#4 won a share of the Big-12 South and the Fiesta Bowl, but missed out on the Big 12 Championship, and a shot at the National Championship, by the 5th tie-breaker.

+As a junior in 2009, Brown was named an honorable mention All-Big 12 Conference player by Pro Football Weekly and the Associated Press.
+The Longhorns won the Big 12 Championship and went to the BCS Championship for only the 2nd time in school history, which they lost to Alabama.

+In his senior year, he was named 2nd team All-Big 12.

-Brown finished his career at Texas with 105 tackles, 2 forced fumbles and 2 interceptions, both of which were returned for over 70 yards and resulted in one touchdown.
-As a junior in 2009 Brown was an honorable mention All-American by Pro Football Weekly and the Associated Press.
+He finished his career at Texas with 105 tackles, 2 forced fumbles, a blocked punt and 2 interceptions, both of which were returned for over 70 yards and resulted in one touchdown.

+Following his senior year, he participated in the 2010 Senior Bowl.

 Professional career

 Pittsburgh Steelers

-Brown was drafted by the Pittsburgh Steelers of the National Football League in the 3rd round, 95th overall in the 2011 NFL Draft.
-He was released by the Steelers on March 5, 2014, along with Levi Brown and Larry Foote.
-The release came after Brown played in only seven games and recorded just seven tackles before tearing his ACL.
+Brown was selected by the Pittsburgh Steelers of the National Football League in the 3rd round, 95th overall in the 2011 NFL draft.
+He played in 34 games over three seasons, but he spent time in each season on the injured reserve.
+He was released by the Steelers on March 5, 2014, along with Levi Brown and Larry Foote, after failing to pass his physical.
+The release came after Brown played in only seven games and recorded just seven tackles before tearing his anterior cruciate ligament.